 I don’t indulge often, and when I do it usually involves chocolate.
 Or cake.
 But also chocolate.
-So this life changing raspberry pavlova recipe only came about because I was left with 4 egg whites after making my BALLYMALOE NO CHURN ICE CREAM the other day.
+So this life changing raspberry pavlova recipe only came about because I was left with 4 egg whites after making my Ballymaloe no churn ice cream the other day.
 I’d been wanting to make a pavlova for a long time, mostly because they’re so pretty, but I had no clue that I was about to discover a new passion.
-This is everything you want a dessert to be, without a speck of chocolate in sight.
-If you haven’t tried a pavlova I hope you’ll make this one, you won’t regret it 🙂
+This is everything you want a dessert to be, without a speck of chocolate in sight, who knew?

 - Avoid making meringue in very humid weather because it can go soft.